 Steven E. Heintz

-Top Rated Personal Injury Attorney in Bradenton, FL
+Top rated Personal Injury attorney in Bradenton, FloridaHeintz Law

 Mr. Heintz first completed his undergraduate studies at Manatee Junior College and the University of South Florida.
 Then, in 1980, he completed his J.D. at Florida State University College of Law in Tallahassee.
 Since then, he has also gone on to gain board certifications in several legal specialties.
 He is board-certified by the National Board of Trial Advocacy as a civil trial advocate and a pretrial advocate.
 He is also board-certified by the Florida Bar as a civil trial lawyer.

-During his 30 years of practicing law, Mr. Heintz has taught seminars and published articles.
+During his over 40 years of practicing law, Mr. Heintz has taught seminars and published articles.
 He taught a seminar on collecting personal injury damages from property damage coverage for the Southern Trial Lawyers Association.
-In 1996, he also published an article on Florida evidence for the Lawyers Cooperative.
+In 1996, he also published a chapter in The Lawyers Cooperative Practice Guide on Florida Evidence.

 When he's not fighting hard for his clients, Mr. Heintz nurtures the next generation in his community by coaching youth football.
 He also enjoys traveling and fishing.

-Motor Vehicle Accidents, Personal Injury - Plaintiff, Wrongful Death, Trucking Accidents
+Motor Vehicle Accidents, Personal Injury - Plaintiff, Trucking Accidents, Wrongful Death

 First Admitted: 1980, Florida